oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * **Instance**:
     An instance, or API value, is an item of application information to which a schema applies.
-    An instance has one of the types defined in [Section 3](#3-jadn-types), and a set of valid values.
+    An instance has one of the base types defined in [Section 3](#3-jadn-types) and value constraints defined in the schema by type name.
-    The JADN types are:
+    The base types are:
     * **Primitive:** Null, Boolean, Binary, Integer, Number, String
     * **Enumeration:** Enumerated
     * **Structured:** Array, ArrayOf(value_type), Choice, Map, MapOf(key_type, value_type), Record.

+* **Equality**:
     Two instances are equal if and only if they are of the same type and have the same value according to the information model.
 Formatting differences, including a document's data format, are insignificant.
     An IPv4 address serialized as a JSON dotted-quad is equal to an IPv4 address serialized as a CBOR byte string if and only if they have the same 32 bit value.
-    A Record instance serialized as an array in one document can be compared for equality with an instance serialized as a map in another.
+    A Record instance serialized as an array is equal to a Record instance serialized as a map if and only if they have the same keys and the same value for each key.

 * **Serialization**:
     Serialization, or encoding, is the process of converting application information into a document.
-    De-serialization, or decoding, converts a document into an instance usable by an application.
+    De-serialization, or decoding, converts a document into information instances usable by an application.

 * **Description**:
     Description elements are reserved for comments from schema authors to readers or maintainers of the schema,